One of the most exhilarating things about tearing down the highway on Route 66 is the opportunity to encounter so many different parts of America.

 Of course, Arizona is famously known as the home of the Grand Canyon, one of the most marvellous natural spectacles America has to offer.
 While this natural wonder isn’t directly on Route 66, it’s well worth hooking north from Flagstaff for a visit.
 Visitors can take in the view from the South Rim visitors centre.
 More adventurous travellers can also head over to the North Rim to beat the crowds and even hike down into the canyon itself.

 Overall, Arizona is a true example of what the Route 66 experience is all about.
 One the one hand, the natural landscape will be vying for your attention, while on the other, retro businesses like martini lounges straight out of a bygone era seek to lure you in with their neon glow.

 Famous for the 1849 gold rush, there’s always been something glittery about California.
 Today, Northern California is known as a major hub of the global tech industry, while Southern California is widely known for the entertainment industry, perhaps best represented by Hollywood.

-When you drive Route 66, you're travelling through America's national heartland into the deserts of the Southwest.
-Ready to sign up for this once-in-a-lifetime experience?
-Take a look at our tours today.
+When you drive Route 66, you’re travelling through America’s national heartland, from the great plains, into the deserts of the Southwest and right to the Pacific Ocean.
+Ready to sign up for the road trip experience of a lifetime?
+Check out our Route 66 tours today!